gnubins/gnubins/README.md

 - 👋 Hi, I’m @gnubins
 - 👀 I’m interested in ...art
-- 🌱 I’m currently learning ...multiple shit
+- 🌱 I’m currently learning ...math and enviorment art
 - 💞️ I’m looking to collaborate on ...
+Discord
 - 📫 How to reach me ...mewm420@gmail.com

 <!---